-- critical thinking in reading

-- critical thinking in writing

-- critical thinking in problem solving
+- critical thinking in problem solving across the academic disciplines

-- effective communication skills
+- effective oral and written communication

 - interpersonal and collaborative skills

 - global awareness

-- creativity, innovation and adaptability
+- creativity, and innovation

+- accessing and analyzing information

+- adaptability and agility

+- emotional intelligence

 Many factors determine how students are assigned courses they take during the school year.
 Some of these include current teacher's recommendations for student placement, consideration of students' interests, and the willingness of the student to work hard to achieve their goals.
 We have discovered that students' ability, achievement, and motivation along with the demands of the curriculum are best known by the student's current teachers.
 Parents and students review the recommendations with their guidance counselor before the student's course selection is finished.
 Through this process, students take charge of their education with guidance from their parents and faculty members.